Paarl Information | Conference Venues Paarl | Conference Centres | Conferences Paarl

 Paarl History

-In 1657, while Abraham Gabemma was searching for additional meat resources for the new Dutch settlement at the Cape of Good Hope, he saw a giant granite rock glistening in the sun after a rainstorm and named it "de Diamondt en de Peerlberg” (Diamond and Pearl Mountain).
-Gabemma (often also spelled Gabbema) was the Fiscal (public treasurer) at the settlement on the shores of Table Bay.
-The "diamonds" soon disappeared from the name and it became known simply at Pearl Rock or Pearl Mountain.
+In 1657, while Abraham Gabemma was searching for additional meat resources for the new Dutch settlement at the Cape of Good Hope, he saw a giant granite rock glistening in the sun after a rainstorm and named it de Diamondt en de Peerlberg.
+Gabemma was the Fiscal at the settlement on the shores of Table Bay.
+The diamonds soon disappeared from the name, and it became known simply at Pearl Rock or Pearl Mountain.

 Towns and Suburbs of the Western Cape province of South Africa